Coming soon, or eventually:

-- 55+ clinically-oriented recovery and coping skill worksheets.
+- Clinically-oriented recovery and coping skill handouts

 “His sobriety was like that new, brilliant, colorful hat on his head, the one with all the bells and whistles: it measured blood pressure, played Beethoven and ACDC at the same time, came with a round of government-quality artillery, and gave him the right answers when he played Trivial Pursuit.
 It would have been superb — if he hadn’t felt like he just got broadsided by a box of crayons.”